jryans/jryans.github.com/source/_posts/2014-08-18-webide-enabled.markdown

 available in WebIDE.

 While the App Manager is now hidden, it's accessible for now at `about:app-manager`.
-We do intend to remove it entirely in the near future, so it's best to start using WebIDE today.
+We do intend to remove it entirely in the future, so it's best to start using WebIDE today.
 If you find any issues, please [file bugs][3]!

 ## What's Next